-As the name of this step implies, parents have the option to withdraw their child or children from being registered with thee as home schooling students.
-The “Home School Regulations” of the Alberta “School Act” actually provide for two scenarios regarding withdrawing a child from a home schooling program:
+As the name of this step implies, parents have the option to withdraw their child or children from being registered with thee as homeschooling students.
+The “Home Education Regulation” of the Alberta “School Act” provides for two scenarios regarding withdrawing a child from a home schooling program:

 1. PARENT Terminated Programs 2.
 SCHOOL BOARD Terminated Programs